 Crowdfunding is one option, and it’s proven to be a useful tool for women in business.
 Research shows that women-led projects largely outperform those led by men on crowdfunding sites.
-A 2014 study out of the University of Pennsylvania found that two-thirds of campaigns started by women succeeded in reaching their goals, whereas only one-third of men-fronted campaigns were successful.
+A recent analysis of 450,000 crowdfunding campaigns found that the ones led by women were 32 percent more successful than those led by men.

 How does crowdfunding work?
 On sites like iFundWomen, Kickstarter, and Indiegogo, you start a campaign for your project that offers tiered perks to backers (the more you give, the better the perk), and people contribute as much as they want.
 Plum Alley, which focuses on women-owned businesses, and FundersClub take a different approach, presenting members with a select group of private companies that they can invest in — and there can be a minimum required to invest in a company.

 As with bootstrapping, crowdfunding doesn’t necessarily work for every business.
 Rewards-based crowdfunding tends to make sense if you’re selling products or services directly to consumers because it helps you build and connect with an excited fan base.
 And it allows you to retain complete ownership of your company.